purtuga/common-widget-elements/README.md

 -   `common-widget-elements.min.js`: A ES6 bundle version supporting UMD
 -   `common-widget-elements.esm.min.js`: A ES6 Module
 -   `common-widget-elements.import.min.js`: An ES6 bundles that auto registers the Element into the browser.
+-   `common-widget-elements.import.legacy.min.js`: An ES5 transpiled bundle that auto registers the Element into the browser.
 -   `common-widget-elements.legacy.min.js`: An ES5 transpiled version supporting UMD

 # License